Freedom of religion in Asia by country: Jihadist groups

+Jihadist groups

 Jihadist groups, such as the Islamic State of Iraq and the Levant and Jabhat Al-Nusra have enforced very strict interpretations of Sunni religious law in their territory, executing civilians for blasphemy, adultery, and other charges.
 Watchdog organizations have documented extensive persecution of Yazidi people, particularly women, who have been routinely forced into sexual slavery by the Islamic State in what Human Rights Watch described as an "organized system of rape and sexual assault".

-Taiwan (Republic of China)
+Taiwan

 Article 13 of the Constitution of the Republic of China provides that the people shall have freedom of religious belief.

+In 2022, the country was scored 4 out of 4 for religious freedom.

 Tajikistan

-Freedom of religion in Tajikistan is provided for in Tajikistan's constitution.
-Tajikistan's government enforces a policy of active secularism.
+Freedom of religion in Tajikistan is provided for in Tajikistan's constitution, which also states that the country is a secular state.

 Tajikistan is unique for barring minors from attending public religious ceremonies, with the exception of funerals (where they must be accompanied by an adult guardian).
-Minors are allowed to practice religion in private.
-Hanafi mosques bar women from attending services, a policy decreed by a religious council with support from the government.
+In the past, Hanafi mosques bar women from attending services, a policy decreed by a religious council with support from the government; minors were allowed to practice religion in private.

 Tajikistan's policies reflect a concern about Islamic extremism, a concern shared by much of the general population.
 The government actively monitors the activities of religious institutions to keep them from becoming overtly political.
-A Tajikistan Ministry of Education policy prohibited girls from wearing the hijab at public schools.
+In the past, a Tajikistan Ministry of Education policy prohibited girls from wearing the hijab at public schools.
+In 2022, there is no law against wearing the hijab, although this may be discouraged in society.